pabloinsente/pabloinsente.github.io/_posts/2020-04-19-intro-linear-algebra.md

 ### Vector subspaces

 A **vector subspace (or linear subspace) is a vector space that lies within a larger vector space**.
 These are also known as linear subspaces.
+Consider a subspace $S$.
 For a vector to be a valid subspace it has to meet **three conditions**:

-1. Contains the zero vector
+1. Contains the zero vector, $\bf{0} \in S$
-2. Closure under multiplication
+2. Closure under multiplication, $\forall \alpha \in \mathbb{R} \rightarrow  \alpha \times s_i \in S$
-3. Closure under addition
+3. Closure under addition, $\forall s_i \in S \rightarrow  s_1 + s_2 \in S$

+Intuitively, you can think in closure as being unable to "jump out" from space into another.
+A pair of vectors laying flat in the 2-dimensional space, can't, by either addition or multiplication, "jump out" into the 3-dimensional space.

 **Fig. 5: Vector subspaces**

 <img src="/assets/post-10/b-vector-subspace.svg">

 Consider the following questions: Is $\bf{x}=\begin{bmatrix} 1 \\ 1 \end{bmatrix}$ a valid subspace of $\mathbb{R^2}$?
 Let's evaluate $\bf{x}$ on the three conditions: